Housing Selection Timeline Spring 2020

 The process will all be done on-line through the Eagles Nook so you to do not need to be on-campus to select.
-Select and cofirm your roommate(s) and wait for an email with your selection time assignment.
+Select and confirm your roommate(s) and wait for an email with your selection time assignment.

 - Can you tell me more about Nathan Hall?

-Nathan Hall has three floors with 77 beds, all in single rooms.
+Nathan Hall has three floors with 77 beds, all single rooms.
 Each floor has a male and a female bathroom that will be shared by residents.
 A limited number of suites are available with two rooms sharing a private bathroom (some with an additional living space).
 Two rooms are available with their own private bathroom.

 The first floor houses the laundry room, lounge, and seminar room.
 The second floor has a small workout area.
 A lounge and kitchenette are located on the third floor.